exoduz/learn-es6-7-for-react/README.md

 user = {
 	name: 'Joey',
 	age: 28
-} //will thros a "User is already defined" error, trying to re-assign actual reference
+} //will throw a "User is already defined" error, trying to re-assign actual reference
 ```

 ### `import` and `export` with ES6 Modules ###